Newsman/newsman-api-php/README.md

 ## Newsman - Smart Email Service Provider

 [Newsman](https://www.newsman.com "Smart Email Service Provider") is a Smart Email Service Provider.
-We send newsletters on behalf of our customers.
+We send newsletters and automate ecommerce on behalf of our customers.

 ## About Newsman API - version 1.2